NEW INSTRUCTIONS TO AUTHORS (as of 05/28/2013)

 - Proofs: Authors will be sent an email message to view, correct, and approve proofs online.
 Once an author sends in their corrections, no further corrections will be accepted.

-- Manuscript length: Beginning with manuscripts submitted in January 2012, any published article over 10 printed pages will be charged an excess page fee of $200 per page.
+- Manuscript length: Any published article over 10 printed pages will be charged an excess page fee of $200 per page.
 To estimate your manuscript length, please click on the "Estimating Page Length" tab at the top of the PXP page.

 Responsibility for detecting errors rests with the author.